ryanp3343/LiveScreenTranslator/README.md

 ### Method 1: Download the Release

 1. Download the latest release of LiveScreenTranslator from the [Releases page](https://github.com/ryanp3343/LiveScreenTranslator/releases).
-You can choose between the `.zip` and `.tar.gz` formats.
+Download the LiveScreenTranslator_app.zip asset.
 2. Extract the downloaded archive to a location of your choice.
 3. Navigate to the extracted folder and run the `main.exe` file to start the application.